ebishiru/phantomz/README.md

 **2. Boss Loop**

 Similar to the player, the boss will level up over time.
 They will randomly acquire buffs as time progresses.
-After every milestone, new bosses will spawn, completely changing the game with new mechanics.
+After every milestone (minute), new bosses will spawn, completely changing the game with new mechanics.

 **3. Game Loop**